JuliaComputing/DataSets.jl/README.md

 ![[xkcd 1838](https://xkcd.com/1838)](https://imgs.xkcd.com/comics/machine_learning.pnghttps://xkcd.com/1838)

-Of course, the solution to this is to systematically record how data came to be, including input parameters and code version.
-This **data provenance** information comes from your activity as encoded in a possibly-interactive program, but must be stored alongside the data.
+The solution is to systematically record how data came to be, including input parameters and code version.
+This *data provenance* information comes from your activity as encoded in a possibly-interactive program, but must be stored alongside the data.

+A full data provenance system can't exist without primitives for managing data lifecycle.

+A full data provenance system is out of scope for DataSets, for now.
+Instead, we provide

 DataSets provides (TODO!!) a systematic way to connect provenance metadata to your output data, and tools to make this automatic in practical cases.